IDCI-Consulting/TaskBundle/README.md

 ### Lifecycle of a task

 A task can be created in 2 different ways.
 The processor service is the entrypoint of this bundle.
-See the **Usage** part of the documentation for more details.
+See the ["How to run tasks"](Resources/doc/how_to_run_tasks.md) part of the documentation for more details.

 **A single action with some (or no) data to process**